julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 native on any system Python can run, as long as the third-party installation requirements are met.

+Please note that `SPyCi-PDB <https://github.com/julie-forman-kay-lab/SPyCi-PDB>`_ and `X-EISDv2 <https://github.com/THGLab/X-EISDv2>`_ can be installed on top of the ``idpconfgen`` Python environment.
+It is actually recommended since they both have IDPConfGen as a dependency.

 We tested IDPConfGen on Ubuntu 18.04 LTS and 20.04 LTS as well as on WSL2.0 and the Graham cluster, an HPC resource of the Digital Research Alliance of Canada (DRAC).